koalagator/koalagator/README.md

 For specific guidance on upgrading Rails, read [RAILS_UPGRADES.md](http://github.com/koalagator/koalagator/blob/main/RAILS_UPGRADES.md).

+## Docker

+Docker added in 2025, setup using defaults in Rails 7.1 The Dockerfile is untested, if you try it and have problems, please create an issue.

 ## A note on Koalagtor vs Calagator

 As a community fork of calagator, we've renamed most of the superficial/branding parts of the app as kalagator.